The Farm Bureau – Over 100 Years Advocating for Farmers

 National: American Farm Bureau

-The American Farm Bureau Federation, organized on November 12, 1919, in Chicago, Illinois, is the leading agricultural organization fighting for the rights of farmers and ranchers.
+The American Farm Bureau Federation was organized on November 12, 1919, in Chicago, Illinois.
+It is the leading agricultural organization fighting for the rights of farmers and ranchers.
 They are a community of people dedicated to building a sustainable future through safe and abundant food production.

 State: California Farm Bureau

-The California Farm Bureau Federation is an organization that represents and defends agriculture in the Golden State by influencing public policy at the federal and state levels.
+The California Farm Bureau Federation is an organization that represents and defends agriculture in the Golden State.
+It does so by influencing public policy at the federal and state levels.

 Here in California, we grow over 400 commodities across the state!
 The needs of a farmer in Southern California are often different than that of one on the Central Coast.
-That’s why there are extensions of the Farm Bureau that operate on the local level, mostly in counties like the ones listed below.
+That’s why there are extensions of the Farm Bureau that operate on the local level, like Napa County.